orourkedd/effects-as-data/README.md

 ## Testing

 Testing in effects-as-data is really easy, even for complex asynchronous operations.
 This is because effects-as-data functions are pure functions and only output JSON objects.
 Effects-as-data tests don't make assertions; they simply declare a data-structure and the test runner validates that the inputs and outputs in the data structure match the inputs and outputs of the function.

-NOTE on theory: effects-as-data does not think in terms of `yield`, `return`'s, `throw`'s, etc.  In effects-as-data, there are only `inputs` and `outputs`.
-The function arguments and the return value from a `yield` are considered inputs. `yield`-ing out a command, `return`-ing from the function, and `throw`-ing an error are considered outputs.
-By only thining in terms of inputs and outputs, a Javascript generator that can receive arguments, `yield` in and out, `throw` and `return` can be used a pure function.
-The litmus test I use for determining purity is to ask the question: can I close over this construct with a pure function?

 Below are a few examples of testing with effects-as-data: